Quail Hunting in Mississippi

 3-year Trends in Breeding Season Quail Call-counts on

-sample of relative population abundance.
-A "zero" count does not
+population abundance.
+A "zero" count does not necessarily mean

-necessarily mean there are no birds present, and large differences
+there are no birds present, and large differences in counts between

-in counts between years are likely due to variation in calling
+years are likely due to variation in calling activity rather than

-density, breeding pair status, weather, and other factors affect
+status, weather, and other factors affect calling activity.

 breeding season call-count data provides relative population trends